shortfastgood/agent-playground/mcp/servers/playwright-mcp.md

 ## Use Visual Studio Code (unreliable)

-In 50% of the cases, the copilot suggest how to code the task instead to execute it.
+In 50% of the cases, the copilot agent suggests how to code the task instead to execute it.
+Even with different prompt techniques there is no way to keep the Copilot focused on the operation with the Playwright MCP.

 Prerequisite: Visual Studio Code 1.99.2+ and GitHub Copilot 1.301.0+ must be installed.